The Helen Kemp Award for Lifetime Achievement in Choral Music

 Helen and her late husband John Kemp served as founding members and leaders of Choristers Guild, the international organization for children’s choirs.
 The Kemps served two tenures on the faculty of Westminster Choir College, Princeton, NJ, and held church positions in several states, including one at First Presbyterian Church, Oklahoma City, where they spent 20 years developing an acclaimed church music program.
 Upon her retirement from Westminster Choir College, Kemp was named Professor Emerita of Voice and Church Music, and was awarded honorary doctorates from Westminster Choir College and Shenandoah University.
 In 2003, she was honored with The Elaine Brown Award for Choral Excellence from the Pennsylvania ACDA and a lifetime membership award from the Presbyterian Association of Musicians.

-The Conference Planning Committee for the 2021 Eastern Region Conference is currently accepting nominations for The Helen Kemp Lifetime Achievement Award to be presented in February at the Boston conference.
+The Conference Planning Committee for the 2024 Eastern Region Conference is currently accepting nominations for The Helen Kemp Lifetime Achievement Award to be presented at the Providence Conference.
 The award will honor an individual who made a unique and extraordinary contribution to the field of choral music within the Eastern Region.

 - The nominee must have been involved in choral music making for at least 25 years and connected with the American Choral Directors Association.